iterative/dvc.org/content/docs/command-reference/import-url.md

   already exist locally and you want to "DVCfy" this state of the project (see also `dvc commit`).

-- `--to-remote` - imports data into the remote storage, instead of the local
-  <abbr>workspace</abbr>.
+- `--to-remote` - transfer data straight to remote, when the used system doesn't have the means to store it locally.
+So instead of importing it to the workspace, it is transferred through the local computer in batches to the remote storage (can be configured using `--remote <name>`) and can be checked out locally when the necessary means have been established since this process also results with a DVC file.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote)